KhacQuyDinh/facebook_scraper/README.md

 Scrape Facebook Public Posts without using Facebook API

 ## What It can Do

-- Scrape Public Post Text
-    - Raw Text
-    - Picture
-    - Link
-- Scrape Likes and Top 3 React Numbers
-- Scrape Public Post Comments
-    - Links in Comments
-    - Pictures in Comments
+- Get data including the following fields:
+['PostId', 'Group', 'Date', 'Post', 'Link', 'Image', 'Comments', 'Shares', 'Reaction']

 ## Install Requirements

-Please make sure chrome is installed and ```chromedriver``` is placed in the same directory as the file
+Please make sure chrome is installed and ```chromedriver``` is placed in the same directory as the file.

 ```chromedriver``` must have the same version as Chrome browser using (help -> about to show this version).

 Find out which version of ```chromedriver``` you need to download in this link [Chrome Web Driver](http://chromedriver.chromium.org/downloads).